Senior Lecturer in Marketing

 - Check out our Advertising & Digital Marketing Pinterest board

 - Input from industry professionals including guest speakers, live client projects, making pitches to real clients and agency staff.

 Will I go on any study trips?*

-As a student on this course, you will also have the opportunity to join our study trip to New York.
-Networking and going behind-the-scenes with advertising and marketing professionals, at businesses large and small e.g. an investment bank on Wall Street and a film production company in Manhattan.
+As a student on our advertising degree, you will also have the opportunity to join our study trip to New York.
+This features networking and going behind-the-scenes with advertising and marketing professionals, at businesses large and small.
+This could include an investment bank on Wall Street and a film production company in Manhattan.
 The New York study trip is optional and the cost in previous years has not exceeded £1000 for flights and accommodation.
 Students normally allow an additional £200 for their expenses.
 An additional cost to consider for this programme would be project printing costs.
 In previous years this has not exceeded £100 per year.
 Check out our New York trip Pinterest board.

 *Future study trips are dependent on Government and local travel guides relating to Covid-19.

 Tobias' StoryTobias is currently on a year-long work placement with The Walt Disney Company.
 Tobias has shared some insights into his placement and shared his tips on securing a placement year.